safilian/HR_Analytics_Clean/README.md

 ---

 ### `KeyPhrasesExtraction.py`
-Uses Azure AI to extract **key phrases** from each survey comment, helping to identify common topics or themes.
+Receives the output from `CommentSummurization.py` and uses Azure AI to extract **key phrases** from each survey comment, helping to identify common topics or themes.

 **Output**:
 - `hr_survey_responses_with_sentiment_summary_keyphrases.json`